-The Company's subsidiaries, VIE and VIE's subsidiaries in the PRC are governed by the Enterprise Income Tax Law ("EIT Law").
+iClick Cayman's subsidiaries, VIE and VIE's subsidiaries in the PRC are governed by the Enterprise Income Tax Law ("EIT Law").
 Pursuant to the EIT Law and its implementation rules, enterprises in the PRC are generally subjected to tax at a statutory rate of 25%.

 High and new technology enterprises ("HNTE") will enjoy a preferential enterprise income tax rate of 15% under the EIT Law.
-Some of the Company's subsidiaries and a VIE's subsidiary in the PRC are qualified as a HNTE under the EIT Law which are eligible for a preferential enterprise income tax rate of 15% for a period of three years so long as these entities obtain approval from relevant tax authority if they are profitable during the period.
+Some of iClick Cayman's subsidiaries and a VIE's subsidiary in the PRC are qualified as a HNTE under the EIT Law which are eligible for a preferential enterprise income tax rate of 15% for a period of three years so long as these entities obtain approval from relevant tax authority if they are profitable during the period.

 In addition, according to the EIT Law and its implementation rules, foreign enterprises, which have no establishment or place in the PRC but derive dividends, interest, rents, royalties and other income (including capital gains) from sources in the PRC shall be subject to PRC withholding tax ("WHT") at 10% (a further reduced WHT rate may be available according to the applicable double tax treaty or arrangement).
-The 10% WHT is applicable to any dividends to be distributed from the Group's PRC subsidiaries to the Group's overseas companies unless otherwise exempted pursuant to applicable tax treaties or tax arrangements between the PRC government and the government of other jurisdiction which the WHT is reduced to 5%.
+The 10% WHT is applicable to any dividends to be distributed from the Company's PRC subsidiaries to the Company's overseas companies unless otherwise exempted pursuant to applicable tax treaties or tax arrangements between the PRC government and the government of other jurisdiction which the WHT is reduced to 5%.

-Although there are undistributed earnings of the Company's subsidiaries in the PRC that are available for distribution to the Company, the undistributed earnings of the Company's subsidiaries located in the PRC are considered to be indefinitely reinvested, because the Company does not have any present plan to pay any cash dividends on its ordinary shares in the foreseeable future and intends to retain most of its available funds and any future earnings for use in the operation and expansion of its business.
-Accordingly, no deferred tax liability has been accrued for the PRC dividend withholding taxes that would be payable upon the distribution of those amounts to the Company as of December 31, 2021 and 2022.
-The undistributed earnings from the Company's subsidiaries in the PRC as of December 31, 2021 and 2022 of US\$1,324 and US\$1,087 would be due if these earnings were remitted as dividends as of December 31, 2021 and 2022.
-An estimated foreign withholding taxes of US\$66 and US\$54 would be due if these earnings were remitted as dividends as of December 31, 2021 and 2022, respectively.
+Although there are undistributed earnings of iClick Cayman's subsidiaries in the PRC that are available for distribution to iClick Cayman, the undistributed earnings of iClick Cayman's subsidiaries located in the PRC are considered to be indefinitely reinvested, because iClick Cayman does not have any present plan to pay any cash dividends on its ordinary shares in the foreseeable future and intends to retain most of its available funds and any future earnings for use in the operation and expansion of its business.
+Accordingly, no deferred tax liability has been accrued for the PRC dividend withholding taxes that would be payable upon the distribution of those amounts to iClick Cayman as of December 31, 2022 and 2023.
+The undistributed earnings from iClick Cayman's subsidiaries in the PRC as of December 31, 2022 and 2023 of US\$1,087 and US\$354 would be due if these earnings were remitted as dividends as of December 31, 2022 and 2023.
+An estimated foreign withholding taxes of US\$54 and US\$18 would be due if these earnings were remitted as dividends as of December 31, 2022 and 2023 and 2023 and 2023, respectively.

-23 Income tax (Continued)
+22 Income tax (Continued)